BRIDGES TO INCLUSION

 Our Story

 Drs.
-Sofia Vergara and Kimberly Austin met 15 years ago while teaching at an independent upper school in the West Los Angeles area.
-We quickly discovered our mutual passion for inclusive education stemming from our lived experiences and work with students with a range of disabilities.
-This was the driving force for both of us to pursue our Doctorates in Educational Leadership, with our dissertations focusing on inclusion for people with disabilities.
+Sofia Vergara and Kimberly Austin met 20 years ago while teaching at an independent upper school in the West Los Angeles area.
+They quickly discovered their mutual passion for inclusive education stemming from their lived experiences and work with students with a range of disabilities.
+This was the driving force for both of them to pursue their Doctorates in Educational Leadership, with dissertations focusing on inclusion for people with disabilities.

 Photo of Kimberly and Sofia at Abilities Expo LA 2020